mantisbt-plugins/Reminder/README.md

 ## Requirements

-The plugin requires MantisBT version 1.2.0 or higher.
+The plugin requires MantisBT version 1.3.0 or higher.

-For version 1.2.1 make sure to have this statement in confg_inc.php:
+Make sure to have this statement in confg_inc.php:
 ```
 $g_path = 'http://path-to-your-mantis-installation/';
 ```